 Age 3 = Eternity (Eternal Covenant) (see Luk 18:29-30, Eph 1:21, 1Pet 4:7)

-50. Although very often assumed, the book of Daniel does not point to our end times.
+12.2 Although very often assumed, the book of Daniel does not point to the end times of the New Covenant, but of the Old Covenant.
 I analyzed this book and am able to clearly prove this in the study 'The Book of Daniel and Common Misinterpretations.
 The only brief reference to our end times appears in the closing chapter of the book (Dan 12:1-3).

 - The book of Ezekiel is also a clear example that the 'time of the end' and the wrath of God do not automatically refer to our end times, but to those of ancient Israel (Eze 7:5-8).

-- The smoking gun - 'the time of the end' described in Daniel 8 is already past because we can read the scroll in the Bible (Dan 8:26 and Dan 12:4).
+- The smoking gun - The 'time of the end' described in Daniel 8 is already past because we can read the formerly sealed scroll now in the Bible (Dan 8:26 and Dan 12:4).
 A sealed scroll cannot be read (Isa 29:11).
+If the book of Daniel would apply to us, then we would not be able to read this book yet.

 - a high order of angels, mediating spirit or saints, or 24 unidentified elders of Christian churches as sometimes assumed.
 It does not make sense to know that God will ultimately save (the tribes of) Israel, but will ignore the leaders of the respective tribes by only including Gentile elders.